 Consumers' demand for stylish and affordable clothes has been growing rapidly over the past 20 years and with it the fast fashion industry.
 Thousands of new, cheap, and trendy styles are being pushed to high-street stores every week.

 Unfortunately, our fashion addiction and excessive consumerism are extremely damaging to the environment.
-Overproduction and overconsumption have led the textile and apparel industry to become the second-largest polluter in the world.
+Overproduction and overconsumption have led the textile and apparel industry to become one of the largest polluters in the world.

 It's imperative to make more environmentally conscious choices and preserve the Earth.
 It comes down to decreasing textile waste, water, air, and soil pollution, hazardous chemicals, and carbon emissions.